handiko/AD9851/README.md

 //                  - sweep deviation in Hertz (unsigned long)
 //                  - sweep step or frequency resolution in Hertz (long)
 //                  - sweep delay in microseconds (unsigned int)
 //
+// To generate sweep-up tone, sweep step must be a positive value, hence,
+// to generate sweep-down tone, sweep step must be a negative value.
+//
+// Example: center freq = 30 MHz, sweep deviation = 100 kHz, sweep step = 100 Hz
+// will results in a sweep-up tone from 29950000 Hz to 30050000 Hz with sweep step of 100 Hz
+// After reaches 30050000 Hz (last step), then it will stay there
+// unless the sweepTone() function is being called again.
+//
 // REQUIREMENTS: - center frequency must be between DC - 90 MHz
 //               - sweep deviation must be less than the twice of the center frequency value